-Any suspension in excess of ten (10) school days, as described in Paragraph 2 of this Section, is appealable to the School Board, provided the Superintendent receives the appeal in writing within ten (10) days after the issuance of the Superintendent's decision described in Paragraph 2.
+Any suspension in excess of ten (10) school days, as described in Paragraph 2 of this Section, is appealable to the School Board, provided the Superintendent receives the appeal in writing within ten (10) days after the issuance of the [Superintendent]'s decision described in Paragraph 2.
 Any suspension in excess of ten (10) school days shall remain in effect while this appeal is pending.

-C. Process for Expulsion.
+E. Process for Expulsion.

-- 1. Any pupil may be expelled by the School Board for (a) an act of theft, destruction, or violence as defined in RSA Chapter 193-D, (b) for possession of a pellet paint ball gun or BB gun or rifle as provided by RSA 193:13, II, (c) for gross misconduct including, but not limited to violations of state or federal law, or for neglect or refusal to conform to the reasonable rules of the school.
-An expulsion under this paragraph shall run until the School Board restores the student's permission to attend school.
-A student seeking restoration of permission to attend school shall file a written request with the Superintendent that details the basis for the request.
-The Board will determine whether and in what manner it will consider any such request. - 2.
-Additionally, any pupil may be expelled by the School Board for bringing or possessing a firearm as defined in Section 921 U.S.C.
-Title 18 in a safe school zone, as defined in RSA 193-D:1, unless such pupil has written authorization from the Superintendent.
-Any expulsion under this provision shall be for a period of not less than twelve (12) months. - 3.
-Prior to any expulsion, the District will ensure that the due process standards set forth in Ed 317.04(f)(3) are followed. - 4.
-Any decision by the Board to expel a student may be appealed to the State Board of Education. - 5.
-The Superintendent of Schools is authorized to modify the expulsion or suspension requirements of Sections E.1 and E.2 above on a case-by-case basis.
+Any pupil may be expelled by the School Board for (a) an act of theft, destruction, or violence as defined in RSA Chapter 193-D, (b) for possession of a pellet paint ball gun or BB gun or rifle as provided by RSA 193:13, II, -er (c) for gross misconduct including, but not limited to violations of state or federal law, or for neglect or refusal to conform to the reasonable rules of the school.
+An expulsion under this paragraph shallwill run until the School Board restores the student's permission to attend school.
+A student seeking restoration of permission to attend school shall file a written request with the Superintendent which details the basis for the request.
+The Board will determine whether and in what manner it will consider any such request.